naveenkondeti123/naveen-practicetest/interveiwques/interview_prievous.md

 ## 10.How do u design a multiple env deployment stratagey in terraform root level with module approach By using the reusable modules and separately using the workspaces we can deploy same file to different environments  Can you explain
 vm deployment in terraform with forech concept
+Module "linuxvm"{
-Module "linuxvm"{for_each = var.env == "dev" ?
+ for_each = var.env == "dev" ?
 Local.dev.linuxvm : local.linuxvm.prod
+ source="app.terraform.io/se-linuxvm/azurerm"
    vm-size=each.value.usr-vm-size
    }
 Local {